- About Us

 This deposit can be paid to the Real Estate agency or to our clients account, as the buyer’s legal representative.

-As specialists in the real estate field, the highly renowned law firm Martínez-Echevarría & Rivera, acts as an independent legal advisor to buyers immersed in the process of purchasing a property in Spain.
+As specialists in the real estate field, the highly renowned law firm Martínez-Echevarría & Rivera, acts as an independent legal adviser to buyers immersed in the process of purchasing a property in Spain.
 Be aware that when deciding to purchase a property in Spain, the logical first step is to choose a reliable real estate agency that can help you to find a property which best suits your needs.
-Herewith there is a basic guideline to the steps involved when purchasing a property in Spain:

 Our services will also cover the following important aspects :